Jasper should work with all current versions of Java. Except under Windows the full development kit, not just the JRE, is needed.

 Jasper is built using a particular version of Java, as appropriate for each platform, but it is possible to recompile it to work with older versions as well.
-The version differs between platform, see https://sicstus.sics.se/ for details.
+The version may differ between platform, see https://sicstus.sics.se/ for details.

 For some platforms, Jasper is only supported under the following conditions: